 If your dog, especially a puppy, begins exhibiting any of these symptoms, call us immediately.
 When parvo is involved, every hour counts.
 The secret of survival is quick treatment, so don’t ignore these symptoms!
-One or all of these will usually being showing after 3 – 10 days of infection.
+One or all of these will usually begin showing after 3 – 10 days of infection.
 We treat parvo at Wellpet Humane.
 Please call us immediately if your pet shows any symptoms.

 - Lethargic.
 If your dog normally likes to play and has low energy (acts depressed) something is wrong.